 A David and Goliath Story: Local Pete the Painter, Inc., Wins Trademark Infringement Battle against the Largest Coatings Company Worldwide

-Pete the Painter, Inc., a residential and commercial painting business well known in the Chicagoland area and surrounding states, won a permanent injunction in the United States District Court for the Northern District of Illinois against PPG Industries, Inc.
+Chicago – February 7, 2017 – Pete the Painter, Inc., a residential and commercial painting business well known in the Chicagoland area and surrounding states, won a permanent injunction in the United States District Court for the Northern District of Illinois against PPG Industries, Inc., identified as the “largest coatings company worldwide” on its website.